-The Gin Rickey is one of those classic cocktails.
-Simple, light, and refreshing.
-Perfect for anyone who loves a streamlined boozie drink without too much fluff.
+The Gin Rickey is one of those classic gin cocktails.
+It’s simple, light, and refreshing with only three ingredients, gin, lime and soda water.
+Perfect for anyone who loves a light, boozy highball cocktail or a gin-based drink without too much fluff.

 “Colonel Joe” Rickey is not only the namesake of this classic cocktail, but he’s also credited with creating it.
 Back in the late 1800s, Joe Rickey was well known in the political sphere, campaigning hard for President Cleveland in both 1884 and 1892.
 He was even appointed to the Military Organization Committee for Cleveland’s inauguration.